stratisco/wordle-bot/README.md

-This is a puthon script to provide you with the best chance for winning wordle.
+This is a Python script to provide you with the best chance for winning wordle.
 It uses character analysis to show you the choice which would narrow down the most options.